Aioli is a Mediterranean sauce packed with delicious garlic flavor. This foolproof recipe is very simple and will make you feel like a kitchen pro!

 - Extra virgin olive oil

-This easy aioli recipe is closer to the Provençal version as it uses a bit of mustard.
+This recipe is closer to the Provençal version as it uses a bit of mustard.
 The reason I used both canola and olive oil is that the flavor of olive oil could be a bit strong for some.
 Also, olive oil tends to get bitter when blended, therefore I always add it after I add the canola oil.

 - Make the base: Place the egg, garlic, lemon juice, dijon mustard and salt in a food processor.
 Blend on high until fully combined.

 - Add in the oils: With the food processor still running, drizzle the oils very slowly into the mixture in a very thin stream.
-Do not rush this process as it would result in a broken aioli.
+Do not rush this process as it would result in a broken sauce.

-- Blend and chill: Once you've added all the oil to the mixture, you should have a fluffy and creamy aioli.
+- Blend and chill: Once you've added all the oil to the mixture, you should have a fluffy and creamy sauce.
 Transfer the sauce into a container and refrigerate for at least 30 minutes before serving.

 How to fix broken aioli